projectsesame/sesame/site/content/docs/v1.14.2/config/rate-limiting.md

 In global rate limiting, an external rate limit service (RLS) is queried by each Envoy via gRPC for rate limit decisions.

-Contour supports both forms of Envoy's rate limiting.
+Sesame supports both forms of Envoy's rate limiting.

 ## Local Rate Limiting